-No evidence regarding the genetic modification of key characteristic species was found.
+No evidence regarding the genetic modification of the key characterizing species was found.
 Cultivation of this species is becoming more common and may be achieved in coastal waters far from shore, increasing the species' potential larval dispersal range.
-There is a high degree of plasticity within Saccharina latissima, as indicated by Gerard (1988) suggesting that this species would be resistant to the introduction of genetically modified populations.
-No evidence that Saccharina latissima cross- breeds with any of its congenic species was found.
-Cultivation of this species from translocated individuals does occur, however the effects of this process on the natural populations of this species are not known.
-(Peteiro et al., 2014).
-Harvesting is carried out on wild kelp stands in a sustainable 5 year cycle (Vea and Ask, 2011), therefore, translocation of species is unlikely.
-Additionally if translocation of populations does occur, a loss in genetic diversity is not regarded as an issue for Laminaria digitata, unless additional pressures result in the isolation and fragmentation of wild coastal populations (Valero et al., 2011).
-Genetic differentiation in wild populations occurs within 10 km with genetic flow occurring between adjacent species (Billot et al., 2003).
-No evidence that Laminaria digitata cross-breeds with any of its sister species was found.
+There is a high degree of plasticity within this species, as indicated by Gerard (1988), suggesting that this species would be resistant to the introduction of genetically modified populations.
+No evidence that Saccharina latissima cross-breeds with any of its congenic species was found.
+Cultivation of this species from translocated individuals does occur, however, the effects of this process on the natural populations of this species are not known (Peteiro et al., 2014).